New Zealand Spouse Visa: Requirements, Process, Cost

 New Zealand Spouse visa

-Children 19 years of age or younger, unmarried will be considered dependents.
-Partner of Student Work Visa in New Zealand allows the applicant to work in NZ if their partner is studying here.
+Children 19 years of age or younger, unmarried, will be considered dependents.
+A New Zealand spouse visa allows you to bring your partner, who's dependent on working, living and studying in New Zealand.
 It is important that your partner is pursuing an eligible level 7 or 8 qualification or any level 9 or 10 qualification.
 The New Zealand spouse visa fee is NZD 700 (INR 36,100).
-The fees to apply offline for New Zealand spouse visa is INR 36,800 and INR 1,715 as a centre fee.

-The processing time of this visa is 8 weeks.
-It may take more time to process the application but 90% of the applications are assessed within this timeframe.
-If you are applying for a dependent visa, you need your application to be reliant on being the partner of a student in New Zealand.
-There need to be certain criteria that need to be fulfilled before you may be granted a dependent visa.
+Other than this, an applicant needs to pay fees to apply offline for a New Zealand spouse visa is INR 36,800 and INR 1,715 as a centre fee.
+The processing time of this New Zealand spouse visa is 8 weeks.
+If you are applying for a dependent visa, your application must be reliant on being the partner of a student in New Zealand.
+There are certain criteria that need to be fulfilled before you may be granted a dependent visa.

 New Zealand Dependent Visa Requirements

-The immigration officer needs to be satisfied that the following criteria are met when an applicant files an application for a New Zealand spouse visa as Indian:
+The immigration officer needs to be satisfied that the following criteria are met when an applicant files an application for a New Zealand spouse visa as an Indian:

 • The applicant couple complies with the minimum requirements for recognition of a partnership.